FM announces new Aatmanirbhar Bharat Rozgar Yojana for job creation

 Also, Rs 3 lakh crore existing emergency credit line guarantee scheme extended till March 31, 2021.

-For primary residential real estate sales, relief on the difference between circle rate & agreement value up to 20 per cent vs 10 per cent earlier.
+For primary residential real estate sales, relief on the difference between circle rate and agreement value up to 20 per cent vs 10 per cent earlier.
 We expect clearance of inventories through this step: FM Nirmala Sitharaman.

 Rs 65,000 crores being given to ensure adequate availability of fertilisers to farmers to enable timely availability of fertilisers in the upcoming crop season: MoS Finance Anurag Thakur.